airbnb/swift/README.md

     ```swift
     // WRONG: Unsafely marking a non-thread-safe class as Sendable only to suppress errors
-    import PlantaryBody
+    import PlanetaryBody

     extension PlanetaryBody: @unchecked Sendable { }

     // RIGHT
-    @preconcurreny import PlanetaryBody
+    @preconcurrency import PlanetaryBody
     ```

     ### 3. Restructure code so the compiler can verify that it is thread-safe

     If possible, restructure code so that the compiler can verify that it is thread safe.
 This lets you use a `Sendable` conformance instead of an unsafe `@unchecked Sendable` conformance.

     When conforming to `Sendable`, the compiler will emit an error in the future if you attempt to make a change that is not thread-safe.
-This guaruntee is lost when using `@unchecked Sendable`, which makes it easier to accidentially introduce changes which are not thread-safe.
+This guarantee is lost when using `@unchecked Sendable`, which makes it easier to accidentally introduce changes which are not thread-safe.

     For example, given this set of classes: